Types of Insomnia: Understanding Sleep Disorders

 Is insomnia a symptom or a disorder?

 Insomnia can be both a symptom and a disorder.
 Primary insomnia is considered a disorder in itself, while secondary insomnia is a symptom or consequence of an underlying medical or psychiatric condition.
+Learn more about whether insomnia is a mental illness or not.

 Can insomnia be hereditary?